Chanty

 8 types of communication models

-All types of communication, especially oral communication are essential for how we interact with others, and there are different ways to understand how it works.
+All types of communication, especially oral communication are essential for how we interact with others.
+They form the foundation for effective relationships and collaboration.
+There are lots of different ways to understand how communication works, which helps us interact better with colleagues and customers.

 From simple to more complex models, we’ll learn how communication works in different situations.